 People most frequently confuse two out of three of these lines, i.e. confuse the intellectual line with a physical line.
 Sometimes they additionally confuse with them this third emotional line.
-Therefore life situations to be solved most safely with use of the line of the least intellectual resistance, are these, when other people are direct receivers of our actions and when the situations does not induce strong feelings.
+Therefore, life situations to be solved most safely with use of the line of the least intellectual resistance, are these, when people are direct receivers of our actions, and when situations do NOT induce strong feelings.
 Then we usually do not notice that three lines of the least resistance do exist (i.e. intellectual, physical, and emotional), and we see only the intellectual line.
-But when our actions are interacting e.g. exclusively with inanimate objects, although do not induce strong feelings in us, then the line of the least physical resistance, becomes more obvious from the intellectual one.
+When our actions interact e.g. exclusively with inanimate objects, then the line of the least physical resistance becomes more obvious from the intellectual one, even if these actions do not induce strong feelings in us.
 Practically this means that in situations, when the effects of our actions are going to affect only ourselves, or affect only inanimate objects, or going to concern something that induces strong feelings, the direction "uphill" in the moral field is not so clear or so easy to determine.
 The reason is that we then start to confuse the physical line, or the emotional line, for the intellectual one.
-In turn the ascending slope of the moral field does NOT lie opposite to the line of the least PHYSICAL or EMOTIONAL resistance, and actually is exactly perpendicular to these two lines of the least resistance.
-For example, when we dig a trench, then for some circumstances it may turn out that using a bulldozer will be lying more upwards in the moral field, then using a shovel although a shovel is more opposite to a line of the least physical resistance then a bulldozer (but then a bulldozer is going to be the most opposite to the line of the least intellectual resistance, e.g. because in order to use it, we need to overcome the largest number of thoughts and formalities).
-Similarly is for example when we look up a word in an encyclopedia.
-Then looking directly onto a page, where this word is described, is more "uphill" in the moral field, then e.g. laborious reading this encyclopedia from a cover to a cover in order to find this word.
-However, looking up straight at the correct page, requires from us the highest intellectual effort, means requires to use our knowledge, memory of the alphabet, ability to resist a temptation to look at pictures on our way, etc. What I try to explain here is that the use of "the line of the least intellectual resistance" or "the line of the highest intellectual effort" as the indicator of the direction, in which the moral field climbs up the most steeply, gives the fast, sure, unambiguous, and correct results mainly in these cases, when our actions are to directly and objectively affect other people, who are immediately judging whatever we are doing, but do not induce strong feelings.
-This is because in such cases we do not need to deal with the line of the least physical or emotional resistance, which always obstruct and make difficult our clear understanding of the situation.
+In turn the ascending slope of the moral field does NOT lie opposite to the line of the least PHYSICAL or EMOTIONAL resistance, and actually is exactly perpendicular to these two lines.
+For example, when we dig a trench, then for circumstances not involving other people nor feelings, it clearly turns out that the use of a bulldozer is lying more upwards in the moral field, then the use of a shovel.
+In such circumstances the use of shovel is clearly more opposite to a line of the least physical resistance, then the use of a bulldozer.
+In turn a bulldozer is the most opposite to the line of the least intellectual resistance, because in order to use it, we need to overcome the largest number of thoughts and formalities.
+(Note that this is the line of the highest intellectual effort that corresponds to the highest rise of the moral field.)
+Similarly is for example, when we look up a word in an encyclopaedia.
+Then looking directly onto a page, where this word is described, is more "uphill" in the moral field, then e.g. a laborious reading this encyclopaedia from a cover to a cover in order to find this word out.
+This is so because looking up straight at the correct page, requires from us the highest intellectual effort, means requires to use our knowledge, memory of the alphabet, ability to resist a temptation to look at pictures on our way, etc. What I try to explain here is that the use of "the line of the least intellectual resistance" or "the line of the highest intellectual effort" as the indicator of the direction, in which the moral field climbs up the most steeply, gives the fast, sure, unambiguous, and correct results.
+This is especially true in all cases, when our actions do concern people, but do NOT induce strong feelings.
+This is because in such cases our judgement is not obstructed by lines of the least physical or emotional resistance which in these situations can be clearly identified and cannot be confused with the line of the least intellectual resistance.